 Using Data Sync you can automate this process and reduce expensive and error prone rekeying as well as reducing the amount of individuals with access to the Active Directory and Human Resources applications.

-In this example we are using a SQL table called "ERPUsers" but you can always use a different connector to suit your needs.
+In this example we are using a SQL table as our source, however you can always use a different connector to suit your needs.

-Open a new Data Sync project and connect to the SQL table using the SQL Server provider.
+Begin by opening a new Data Sync project and connecting to your SQL table using the SQL Server provider.

 You can choose to save this connection to your SQL Database to the Connection Library to use again at a later date by clicking